feludwig/pgsql2osm/README.md

 to use with other cartography tools ?
 `pgsql2osm.py` is an experimental tool that can generate the XML in `.osm` format for all entities within given boundaries.
+It attempts to preserve all data attributes from original osm data: nodes, ways and relations and all their `osm_id`s, all tags, and interreferences (references to the outside of the extract you choose will be broken, use `--bbox='-180,-89.99,180,89.99'` to select all available data).

 The main usecase I have for this is to generate an `.obf` file for the Android